Dogs display strange habits when they are around their human parents.

 The excited noises, the way they move about you playfully.

-Another good theory I like to agree with is that your dog may just like and enjoy the soft silky texture of your hair beneath their paws and between their teeth.
+Another good theory I agree with is that your dog may just appreciate and enjoy the soft silky texture of your hair beneath their paws and between their teeth.

 I mean, who wouldn’t?
-When you tussle and massage through your hair, you find it completely therapeutic.
+You find it completely therapeutic when you wrestle and massage through your hair.

-Your puppy, too, might be experiencing the same thrill and calmness that emanates from the mere feel of your hair.
+Your puppy, too, might be experiencing the same thrill and calmness emanating from your hair’s mere feel.

 Sense Of Belonging